 It is most often thought of as the 24/7 nursing home care.
-Which actually provides that smallest amount of LTC Care.
+Which actually provides that least amount of Long Term Care.

 Long Term Care is anytime that you need assistance of some type for your ADL‘s.
 Activities of Daily Living.
 Simply explained as things that we normally would do for ourselves.
 The term ADL is an important abbreviation that you need to know.
 Receiving benefits is dependent upon your ADL’s.

 The 6 ADL’s:

 Dressing, walking and Transferring